enkidevs/curriculum/linux/user-and-file-management/manipulating-environment-variables/README.md

-name: Manipulating Environment Variables
+name: Manipulating Variables

-description: What are environment variables and how you can manipulate them.
+description: Updating and deleting variables, and working with PATH.

 insights:
   - manipulating-environment-variables